Nova-xiao/SPFuzz/NoDrop/README.md

 NoDrop is tested on Ubuntu 18.04 with unmodified Linux kernel 4.15.0-171.

+You need to run NoDrop/scripts/getmusl.sh first to get musl.

 Before building NoDrop, make sure that `gcc` has been installed on your machine.
 To build kernel module and monitor, just run (privilege is not required)

 ```shell